 1951, Fritz Perl published Gestalt Therapy: Excitement and Growth in the Human Personality, which laid out his theories and methods for treating patients with gestalt therapy.
 He had plenty of help from his fellow gestalt psychologists, Paul Goodman and Ralph Hefferline.
 Together, they laid the groundwork for becoming one of the leading psychotherapy methods that are still often used today.

 Gestalt Laws And Perceptual Organization

 Much of the gestalt school of thought is based on laws that seem to govern people's desire to see things organized.
-To explain this, gestalt psychology proposed some gestalt laws of perceptual organization.
-Basically, these laws state that when people see things in groups, they tend to think and behave as if these things “belong" together.
+To explain this, gestalt psychology proposed some laws of perceptual organization.
+These laws state that when people see things in groups, they think and behave as if they "belong" together.
 Or, when objects resemble one another based on a series of different characteristics, such as color, position, or degree, they're viewed as a whole that is more than the sum of its parts.

 This big-picture perception works for a person who wants to approach their problems in a way that jives with their experiences as a whole.
 So, human psychology suggests order naturally, and this perceived order emerging from separate components helps patients apply the same patterns to their thoughts and perceptions.

 Applications Of Gestalt Psychology In Contemporary Treatment